Survivor Credits Good Life, God and Graviola Tea to Survival

 Staying active isn’t something that suddenly came to Rich and Aline after his mesothelioma diagnosis.
 In their 60s, Rich and Aline were winning dance contests by doing the Jitterbug at the local Moose Club.
 At age 70, he started attending a community college with the intent of getting a degree and starting a second career.
 At 71, he started working at Walmart in the warehouse, needing a little extra cash.

 It was at Walmart where he first noticed the shortness of breath and how it was getting harder and harder to do his job there.
 It’s what led him to his primary care physician, who started doing tests.
-He was referred to a pulmonary specialist, which eventually led to his diagnosis and that first trip to Boston.
+He was referred to a pulmonary specialist, which eventually led to his diagnosis of mesothelioma and that first trip to Boston.

 “I guess Walmart and that job did us a favor.
 Otherwise I wouldn’t have gone to the doctor, and may not have been diagnosed so early,” he said.
 “I would have just attributed that shortness of breath to getting older.”